Kentucky leads the nation in growing hemp, one of the most versatile crops on Earth.

 Is Recreational Marijuana Legal in Kentucky?

-Kentucky laws align with federal regulations regarding marijuana.
-It’s illegal to possess, use, sell, and cultivate marijuana for both medical and recreational use.
+Kentucky now allows qualified patients to use medical marijuana.
+But when it comes to recreational use, Kentucky laws align with federal regulations.
+It’s illegal to possess, use, sell, and cultivate marijuana for recreational use.

 Is Medical Marijuana Legal in Kentucky?